 – Limited Liability Company

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Provide some basic information about what the business does in fewer than 250 characters.
-Entering somethin now does not force the LLC to only do that business activity forever.
-One way to keep the activity description more open-ended, you can enter “Any legal business activity for which a Limited Liability Company may be organized in Oregon”.
+Activity Description – Provide some basic information about what the business does in fewer than 250 characters.
+Entering something now does not force the LLC only to perform that business activity forever, as this statement can be changed later.
+One way to keep the activity description more open-ended you can enter “Any legal business activity for which a Limited Liability Company may be organized in Oregon.”

-In this section, indicate how long the LLC intends to remain in existence.
-Most LLCs will choose a Perpetual duration, however, some businesses (usually investment related) will have a specific closure date.
+Duration – In this section, indicate how long the LLC intends to remain in existence.
+Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.

-An LLC Organizer is someone involved with the formation of the Articles of Organization.
-The Organizer may or may not become a member, such as a mentor, attorney or accountant, but any of the initial members can be listed as an organizer.
+Assign the Organizers – An LLC Organizer is someone involved with the formation of the Articles of Organization.
+The Organizer may or may not become a LLC member, such as a mentor, attorney, or accountant, but any initial member can be listed as an organizer.